Little Weighton Village Hall

 Two miles north-west is the historic beacon site on the hills of High Hunsley, close to the Yorkshire Wolds Way.

 The Hull and Barnsley railway had a station here until the line’s closure in the mid twentieth century.
 The village now relies of a network of country roads to provide linked to the villages, towns and cities beyond.

 The main east west route through Little Weighton is “Old Village Road” which connects Skidby to the east and South Cave to the west.
 Historically the village grew along this road with houses and other buildings lining the route.

 More recent building development has taken place alongside Old Village Road and to the north and south of it.
 The village itself has approximately 400 houses and a population of 1041 inhabitants.

 The hall is owned by the village and is run as a Charitable Trust Charity Number 523266

-Audrey Ringrose – Claire Tomlinson– Alison Kirby– Pat Davison – Sylvia Spinks – Richard Mann
+Audrey Ringrose – Alison Kirby– Pat Davison – Sylvia Spinks – Cara Tulloch – Imogen Robson – Paula Chapman

-The hall is at the centre of village life and many regular events take place here and is also available for parties, discos, quizzes, children’s parties etc.
+The hall is at the centre of village life and is the venue for many regular events take place here.
+It is also available for parties, discos, quizzes, children’s parties etc.